Design

 M.F.A. in Design • Concentration in Interior Design

-The interior design graduate-level program in Design, the M.F.A. in Design with a concentration in Interior Design, seeks to prepare students not only to meet but to define and re-invent solutions for the fundamental challenges that impact the interior design profession in an increasingly changing world.
+The interior design graduate-level program in Design, the M.F.A. in Design with a concentration in Interior Design, seeks to prepare students to meet and to define and re-invent solutions for the fundamental challenges that impact the interior design profession in an increasingly changing world.

 Department Contact Information